-This September, Vitra has released Hella’s Polder Sofa in a dreamy palette of dusky pink, rose and nude as part of their Designers’ Choice campaign.
+Vitra has now released Hella’s Polder Sofa in a dreamy palette of dusky pink, rose and nude as part of their Designers’ Choice campaign.
 For those with a smaller living space, it's also available in a compact version.

 It’s strictly Limited Edition and only available until September 2019, so head to our product page quickly if you want to snap one up in this colour.